-It’s essential to know that we have options to encourage and build gross motor skills no matter the season.
+It’s essential to know that we have options to encourage and help gross motor skills develop no matter the season.
 That’s why there are plenty of activities we can do inside the home that encourages play and movement.

-Try asking your child to move like their favourite animal; this will help them utilise their large muscles in different ways.
+Try asking your child to move like their favorite animal; this motor skill will help them utilize their large muscles in different ways.

 - A Flying Bird – running with their arms out to their side.